alban-read/M1-MICRO-FORTH/M1MicroForth.md

 This is not a standard implementation, I am aiming to provide a *very small* set of practical FORTH like words that improve comfort, safety and convenience for the user of the language (such as me.)

-- Throwing in 'everything and the kitchen sink in case it may some day be useful' is contrary to FORTH principles.
+- Throwing in 'everything and the kitchen sink in case it may some day be useful' is counter to FORTH principles.

-- I expect to extend the ASM file as I write my own apps, I plan to test and script my apps in FORTH and assembly language, with C to connect with the OS.
+- I expect to extend the ASM file as I write my own apps, I plan to test and script my apps in FORTH and assembly language, using C to connect with the OS.
+- There is no assembler defined in FORTH, the machines assembler is used.

-Untyped - Storage has no type, words are only aware of the *size of storage cells* not what they contain.
+Untyped - Storage has no type other than the *size of storage cells* used.

 The syntax follows FORTH closely, including reverse polish notation, composition of new words *(functions)* by word concatenation, very similar control flow constructs etc.